nellyolofsson/L3/README.md

 It has been very fun to develope this webb-appliction and I hope you will enjoy it as much as I do.

-## Prerequisites
+### Prerequisites
 - Konwledge in Visual Studio Code

-## Installation
+## Installation Instructions
+### Clone the project
-To install the application, you need to first clone the project from GitHub.
-You find the project on GitHub at https://github.com/nellyolofsson/L3.git, then you press the code button and copy the link.
-Or alternatively, you can download the project as a zip file and extract it to a folder.
+To install the application, begin by cloning the project from GitHub.
+You can find the project on GitHub at [https://github.com/nellyolofsson/L3.git](https://github.com/nellyolofsson/L3.git).
+To clone it, follow these steps:
+1. Click on the "Code" button and copy the provided URL.
-Now you need to open a terminal and navigate to the folder where you want to clone the project.
-Then you type the following in the terminal:
+2. Open your terminal and navigate to the directory where you want to clone the project.
+3. Use the following command to clone the project:
 ```bash

 git clone https://github.com/nellyolofsson/L3.git

 ```
+### Download the project
+Or you can download the project as a zip-file and extract it to the directory where you want to clone the project.

+1. Click on the "Code" button and choose "Download ZIP".
+2. Extract the zip-file to the directory where you want to clone the project.

+### Open project in Visual Studio Code
-Now that you have cloned the project, you can open it in Studio Visual Code.
-Open the project folder where you have cloned the project.
+After cloning the project, you can open it in Visual Studio Code.
+Follow these steps to proceed:

+1. Open Visual Studio Code.
+2. Use the "Open Folder" feature to select the project folder where you've cloned the project.

+### Install packages
-Now you need to run npm install to install all the necessary packages.
-You can do this by typing the following in the terminal:
+Next, you'll need to install all the necessary packages for the application.
+Follow these steps to do so:

+1. In the terminal, navigate to the project folder.
+2. Run the following command to install the required packages:

 ```bash

 npm install

 ```
+### -env file
-Now you have everything installed, and you need to add a .env file, you can to that by adding a new file in the root folder that you name ".env" then you need to add the following content to the file:
+With all the packages installed, create a .env file in the project's root folder.
+Follow these steps to set up the .env file:

+1. Create a new file in the root folder.
+2. Name the file .env.
+3. Add the following content to the .env file:

 ```javascript

 PORT=3000